ydzat/MBSE-8-bit_binary_CPU/README.md

 ## Layer Hierarchy
 ### File Structure
 The CPU is designed and modelled with different layers below.
 Each layers consists of montiarc components.
 A layer is the dependency of all the layers below it. `m000_circuits` is the basic layer which has only atomic montiarc components(e.g. RelayDefaultOff, RelayDefaultOn).
+Since our project is a loose coupled system, it is extendable and can be resued by developer outside for further usage.

 ![image info](./doc/layer_hierarchy.png "Instruction").

+## Components

+The components shown below are their physical implementations.
+Even though this is just a simulation from a software-engineering point of view, our models follow strictly the corresponding physical implementations(e.g. in-and output, connections between components, data length and instruction length).
+The simulation is meaningless if it is out of touch with reality.

 ### Atomic Components (Relays)
 > A relay logic circuit is an electrical network consisting of lines, or rungs, in which each line or rung must have continuity to enable the output device.
 [WiKi](https://en.wikipedia.org/wiki/Relay_logic#:~:text=A%20relay%20logic%20circuit%20is,each%20rung%20controlling%20an%20output.)